-Regardless of the harsh landscape you choose, it will improve the aesthetic of your home while adding value to your home and making your space more functional.
-One of the most outstanding materials for hard landscapes is concrete, due to its modern industrial style and durability.
-The hard landscape is as essential to an outdoor residential space as the soft landscape, which is that living, green material that grows (plants) in your garden.
-If it is a tough, versatile, durable material that requires little maintenance, has a non-slip surface even when wet and increases the value under vacuum, pavers are the perfect choice.
+Loose materials for gardening include pea gravel, Mexican river rock, small stones, gravel, recycled rubber mulch and recycled glass which when you walk into the hardware store might feel overwhelming due to the number of options available.
+Regardless of the harsh landscape you choose it will improve the aesthetic of your home while adding value to your home and making your space more functional; one of the most outstanding materials for hard landscapes is concrete due to its modern industrial style and durability.
+The hard landscape is as essential to an outdoor residential space as the soft landscape which is that living green material that grows (plants) in your garden; if it's tough versatile durable material that requires little maintenance has non-slip surface even when wet increases value under vacuum then pavers are the perfect choice.